 2. Pelvic fins with straight rear margins

+The scalloped hammerhead is distinguished from other hammerheads by an indentation located in the center of its laterally expanded head.
+As well smaller notches line the broadly arched hammer, granting them a “scalloped” head.
 The mouth is broadly arched and the rear margin of the head is slightly swept backward.
-The body of this shark is fusiform and moderately slender with a large first dorsal fin and low second dorsal and pelvic fins.
-The first dorsal is mildly falcate with its origin over or slightly behind the insertion point of the pectoral fins and the rear tip in front of the origins of the pelvic fin.
+The body is fusiform (tapering at both ends), moderately slender with a large first dorsal fin and low second dorsal and pelvic fins.
+The first dorsal is mildly curbed with its origin over or slightly behind the insertion point of the pectoral fins and the rear tip in front of the origins of the pelvic fin.
 The pelvic fin has a straight posterior margin while the anal fin is deeply notched on the posterior margin.
-The second dorsal fin has a posterior margin that is approximately twice the height of the fin, with the free rear tip nearly reaching the origin of the upper caudal lobe.
+The second dorsal fin has a posterior margin that is approximately twice the height of the fin, with the free rear tip nearly reaching the origin of the upper caudal lobe (Compagno, 2005).

-The smooth hammerhead’s back is smooth, lacking a mid-dorsal ridge.
-The moderately tall first dorsal fin has a rounded apex and is falcate in shape with a free rear tip in front of the origin of the pelvic fins.
+Within the hammerhead family, the species are differentiated from each other by variations within the cephalophoil.
+The great hammerhead (S. mokarran) is distinguished by its T-shaped head that has an almost straight front edge as well as a notch in the center.
+Additionally, its pelvic fins have curved rear margins, while the scalloped hammerhead has straight posterior edges.
+The bonnethead (S. tiburo) is much easier to identify with a shovel-shaped head.
+The smooth hammerhead (S. zygaena) looks closest to its scalloped cousin.
+It is differentiated by its broad, flat un-notched head and smooth back, lacking a mid-dorsal ridge.
+Its first dorsal fin is moderately tall with a rounded apex and is falcate (strongly curbed or hook like) in shape with a free rear tip in front of the origin of the pelvic fins.
 The origin of this first dorsal is located over the pectoral fin insertions.
 The low second dorsal fin is shorter than the anal fin, with the free rear tip not extending to the precaudal pit.
 Pelvic fins are not falcate with straight of slightly concave posterior margins.
 The pectoral fins have only slightly falcate posterior margins.
 The anal fin has a deeply notched posterior margin.

 Size, Age, and Growth